ErikHogberg/MonoGameFSharpSamples/README.md

 ## Current state

-Only a spinning box at the moment, and some pretty rain using MonoGame.Extended entities.
+Only a spinning box at the moment, and an asteroid shower using MonoGame.Extended entities based on the [rain example](https://www.monogameextended.net/docs/features/entities/entities/#example).
-Dunno what I would use rain for in a space game, might reuse it for asteroids :)

 ## How to build/run